-Gus Arroyo graduated from David Douglas High School in Portland, Oregon.
+Gus Arroyo was born in Mexico City and lived there for ten years before moving to Portland, Oregon, where he attended David Douglas High School.
 A four-year varsity track and cross-country runner, Gus served as captain of the cross-country team and received the cross-country Most Valuable Player Award for three years.
 Gus completed more than 100 hours of community service as a youth leader for Camp Fire Columbia, where he was asked to join the Board of Directors and acted as spokesperson for Camp Fire’s Xploregon, a project that takes teens across Oregon to conduct service-learning projects in rural communities.
 Gus was awarded the Terry Porter make it better Award by the Portland Trail Blazers as an athlete who performs above and beyond both in sports and the community.

 Back to Sullivan Community